mgondan/rolog/README.md

+# rolog

-# rolog: Access SWI-Prolog from R. Access R from SWI-Prolog.
+_Access SWI-Prolog from R. Access R from SWI-Prolog._

 ## Access SWI-Prolog from R